XOPS

 Fortune 250 · Agrochemical

-Corteva runs campus HQs, regional offices, R&D centers, and field stations across 39 countries.
-Each site used to operate its own badge system, its own visitor process, its own emergency procedures.
-The living knowledge graph now mirrors every site against one operational reality.
-Visitors pre-register once and are recognized everywhere.
-Badges follow the employee, not the office.
-Drills coordinate across continents from one Outcome.
+Corteva runs campus headquarters, regional offices, R&D centers, and field stations across 39 countries.
+Each site once operated its own badge system, visitor process, space model, and emergency procedures.
+XOPS continuously reconciles people, access, spaces, visitors, facilities obligations, and site conditions into the Workplace Position.
+Visitors are recognized across sites.
+Badges follow the employee rather than the office.
+Moves and emergency outcomes execute from one governed operational model.

 39